Hedilict/QuantumultX/NavePnow/README_EN.md

    1. Set muliply calendars according to `Google Calendar Api`
    2. Run the script remotely
 2. Instructions
-   1. Create a bot from [BotFather](https://telegram.me/BotFather) and replace `BOT_TOKEN` with token received from bot father
+   1. Create a bot from [BotFather](https://telegram.me/BotFather) and replace `BOT_TOKEN` with token received from bot father.
-   2. Get your personal chat id from [get_id_bot](https://telegram.me/get_id_bot) and replace `CHAT_ID` with it
+   2. Get your personal chat id from [get_id_bot](https://telegram.me/get_id_bot) and replace `CHAT_ID` with it.
-   3. Register your application with the [Google Developers Console](https://console.developers.google.com)
+   3. Register your application with the [Google Developers Console](https://console.developers.google.com).
-   4. Activate the Google Calendar API in the [Google Developers Console](https://console.developers.google.com)
+   4. Activate the Google Calendar API in the [Google Developers Console](https://console.developers.google.com).
-   5. Under Credentials, create a new Public API access key and replace the `API_KEY` with it
+   5. Under Credentials, create a new Public API access key and replace the `API_KEY` with it.
-   6. Find personal Calendar ID under `[Google Calendar] -> [Setting and Sharing] -> [Calendar Setting]` and add it into `calendar_id`
+   6. Find personal Calendar ID under `[Google Calendar] -> [Setting and Sharing] -> [Calendar Setting]` and add it into `calendar_id` .
-   7. Copy all content to the [Google Script Editor](https://script.google.com/home/my)
+   7. Copy all content to the [Google Script Editor](https://script.google.com/home/my).
-   8. Set a proper time to trigger it
+   8. Set a proper time to trigger it.
    > Edit -> Current project's triggers -> Add Trigger
 3. ⚠️ Something you know know
     1. Feel free to [contact me](https://t.me/Leped_Bot) if you have any problem.